Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Applying Model to Practice

-To train the CcGAN with internal consumer preferences, we first use Prediction Model 1 to calculate the aggregate popularity levels for each of the 1388 existing templates.
-One caveat is that the prediction model requires the display rankings of the templates as inputs.
-We observe the rankings only for the internal templates but not for the external templates, as the external templates are from UGC websites and are not displayed in the system of the firm.
-We address this issue by simulating rankings for the external templates based on the observed empirical distribution of internal template rankings.
+To train the CcGAN with internal consumer preferences, we start by using Prediction Model 1 to calculate aggregate popularity levels for the 1388 existing templates.
+This model requires display rankings as inputs, which are only available for internal templates because external templates from UGC websites aren't displayed in the firm's system.
+We address this issue by simulating rankings for the external templates based on the empirical distribution of internal template rankings.
 To compare generative models, we normalize each popularity level by dividing it by the maximum value within each model, resulting in normalized levels from 0 to 1, which serve as continuous input labels for the generator.